thomas-rasmussen/statistical-significance/README.md

 # TODO
 3) Find articles with alternatives to p-values / CI's?
 4) Find references for p-values in "table 1"'s and why one should not do that
-5) Ideally it would be possible to use the same bibliography file for both the notes and slides.
-Figure out if this is possible.